 Our US Disaster Preparedness Initiative works with dioceses to increase their resilience and ability to recover quickly from disasters.
 The program is building a national volunteer and skill database called Ready to Serve, holding local and regional trainings, and assisting dioceses with coordination and planning.
 Our Resource Library includes disaster response tools and

 stories from dioceses and parishes, allowing best practices to be shared throughout the Church.
 To browse these resources, click the Resources & Learning widget at right.
 View issues of the Lamplight newsletter to read about how the Church is preparing for and responding to disasters.

 To learn more about preparedness activities in your own diocese, contact your Diocesan Disaster Coordinator.

-For information on how your faith community can prepare for outbreaks of influenza or other infectious illnesses, please see our Planning for Pandemics page.
+For information on how your faith community can prepare for outbreaks of influenza or other infectious illnesses, please see our Faith-Based Response to Epidemics page.